Reporting a sick-looking kauri helps us understand where the PA pathogen is.

 1. Bleeding gum

-Basal trunk lesions.
-Not all infected trees show a trunk lesion, and not all trunk lesions are caused by kauri dieback disease.
+Sick trees may have basal trunk lesions.
+However, not all infected trees show a trunk lesion, and not all trunk lesions are caused by PA.

 2. Yellowing of leaves